Skip to content

 Leonardo da Vinci also created a slight asymmetry when he painted the mouth of the Mona Lisa.
 Viewed by itself, the mouth doesn’t appear to be smiling, but when we look at the entire painting, we see the smile.

-If not the Mandela effect, Why is there a lot of chatter, on some people seeing Mona Lisa smiling while others not seeing a smile?
+Why is there a lot of chatter, on some people seeing Mona Lisa smiling while others not seeing a smile?

 mona lisa smile mandela effect